-Some of this cheeses is also mixed in the pasta as well as in the béchamel sauce and some sprinkled on top together with a hint of nutmeg or other spices.
+Some of this cheeses is also mixed in the pasta as well as in the béchamel sauce and some is sprinkled on top together with a hint of nutmeg or other spices.

-- 1 packet (500 grs.) of tubular spaghetti No. 3 or No. 6
+- 1 packet (500 grams) of tubular pasta No. 2 or No. 3 (bucatini)

 - 1 cup of grated graviera or myzithra cheese

 - A pinch of ground nutmeg

 For the meat sauce: